 Although there are some circumstances in which a personal injury settlement loan may be the best option, it's typically better to investigate other sources of alleviating the financial strain related to your case.
 Credit cards, a home equity loan, borrowed money from friends or relatives, or selling unneeded assets are some of the potential options to consider.

 Being an active participant in building your case will help speed up the process of settling your personal injury claim.
 Here are some ways to help your attorney build the strongest possible case:

 - Answer calls from your attorney promptly, so there are no unnecessary delays in working on your case.

 - Follow all treatment recommendations from your healthcare provider, including any restrictions in returning to work or engaging in vigorous physical activity.

 - Keep detailed records of your medical treatment, as well as your other accident-related expenses.

 - Don't talk to an insurance adjuster without your attorney present.

 - Don't speculate on fault for the accident or the severity of your injuries, as seemingly innocent conversations can be used by the defense to avoid liability.

 Neblett, Beard & Arsenault is committed to helping injured Louisiana residents receive fair and prompt personal injury settlements.
-Please call to schedule a free, no-obligation consultation at one of our six convenient office locations.
+Please call to schedule a free, no-obligation consultation.